BIRTH PHOTOGRAPHY FAQ'S

 Every image goes through a basic edit to achieve the best outcome.
 But I do not alter people in photos in anyway.
 I keep your images as true and real as possible.
 Birth is raw and beautiful just as it is, and I would not feel comfortable adding to the already overwhelming amount of misconceptions about birth.
 I truly believe we are beautiful and perfect as we are.
 So no virtual face lifts or tummy tucks happen over here.

 20.)
 How soon will I receive my pictures?

-If you signed the model release I will post a sneak peek within 72 hours which you are welcome to share with your friends and family.
-Then I work as fast as I can taking complete care to edit the remaining images from your birth and post them on a password protected gallery within 3-6 weeks after the birth.
+If you signed the model release I will post a sneak peek on facebook and Instagram within 72 hours which you are welcome to share with your friends and family.
+Then I work as fast as I can taking complete care to edit the remaining images from your birth and post them in a password protected gallery within 3-6 weeks after your birth.
 It depends on my workload at the time of your birth.
-Once they’re in your gallery you’ll be able to order prints.
+Once they’re in your gallery you’ll be able to order prints and products like albums.
 You should have your prints along with the digital images delivered to your door within 2 weeks of placing the order.
-Maybe 3 weeks with an album as they take a little longer.
+And 3 to 4 weeks with an album or canvas print as they take a little longer.

 21.)
 How many images will I get?